-Additionally, the physical process of pair production will depend on the simulation time-step size, and for $\Delta t \to 0$ a mapping between the continuous dissipation and the non-continuous particle creation will not be possible anymore.
+Additionally, the physical process of pair production will depend on the simulation time-step size, and for $\Delta t \to 0$ a mapping between the continuous dissipation and the noncontinuous particle creation will not be possible anymore.
 Another problem is the fact that the random force $\xi(t)$ changes its value at every point in time, both for white and colored noise.
 Trying to couple this behavior to pair production and annihilation leads to the same problem as the microscopic processes will depend on the time step.

-In summary, the Langevin equation is a very good choice for an effective description of a system with two interacting scales.
+In summary, the Langevin equation is a very good choice for an effective description of a system with two separate time scales.
 However, a microscopic modeling of the interaction processes is complicated by the continuous nature of the Langevin process.
-In the next section we will present how to potentially solve these problems by a non-continuous approach.
+In the next section we will present how to potentially solve these problems by a noncontinuous approach.